Aug 20, 2025

 Individual student artwork and collective class artwork are unique and memorable pieces that typically perform well in school auctions.
 These items might perform well with parents or grandparents who want to collect as many keepsakes as they can from their younger children or grandchildren.

-8. Teacher’s day off
+8. Teacher’s Day Off

 Everyone can agree that teachers could use a well-deserved day off.
 At a school fundraiser, students can bid to help one of their teachers get the day off!
 This school fundraiser idea works particularly well if you’re hosting a raffle.
 Aim to raise a certain amount of money first — when you reach the amount, pull a teacher’s name out of a hat to see who wins the day off.

-10. School sports pass
+10. School Sports Pass

 Sports lovers always rejoice when all-access sports passes are offered at auctions!
 Bidding on a sports pass gives spectators an all-access pass to all school sporting events for the entire year.
 Winners can receive a season pass to football, basketball, soccer, or another sporting event of their choice!